 Who we are

-Unitaid is an international organisation that invests in new ways to prevent, diagnose and treat HIV/AIDS, tuberculosis and malaria more quickly, more cheaply and more effectively.
-We also work to improve access to diagnostics and treatment for HIV co-infection including hepatitis C. Unitaid is a hosted partnership of the World Health Organization (WHO).
+Unitaid is an international organisation that invests in innovations to prevent, diagnose and treat HIV/AIDS, tuberculosis and malaria more quickly, affordably and effectively.
+We also work to improve access to diagnostics and treatment for HIV co-infections such as hepatitis C and human papillomavirus (HPV).
+Unitaid is a hosted partnership of the World Health Organization (WHO).

 What we do

 We provide health partners with short-term financial grants, targeted to achieve maximum impact.
 For example:

 - Our investments played a key role in bringing about a tenfold price reduction for antiretroviral treatment for HIV.

 - We helped scale up use of a new tool that tests for drug-resistant tuberculosis, doubling the global detection rate in four years.